zewei/soc-copilot/README.md

 # Welcome to SoC Copilot!

-The SoC Copilot framework provides a convenient and efficient infrastructure to create SoCs.The SoC is generated using a custom generator written in [Migen HDL](https://github.com/m-labs/migen), which pulls together the CPU, peripherals, and crossbar and creates the address mapping and the platform-support files needed to compile software for the core.
+The SoC Copilot framework provides a convenient and efficient infrastructure to create SoCs.The SoC is generated using a custom generator written in [Migen HDL](https://github.com/m-labs/migen), which pulls together the CPU, peripherals, and creates the address mapping and the platform-support files needed to compile software for the core.

+Build a 100% Python-based SoC Design environment!
+SoC-Copilot seeks for new design methodologies, collaboration approaches and creation of reusable IPs and subsystems.
+The main focus is on large and complex SoCs in which integration expertise is essential.
+The main goals are 1) creation of a versatile SoC template and 2) development of agile SoC development design process.

 **SoC Copilot framework quick overview: [Wiki][(https://github.com/zewei/soc-copilot/wiki/SoC-Copilot-Tutorial)]!**